hbctraining/Training-modules/RShiny/lessons/css/css_radioButtons.md

 # radioButtons

-Below is a key for the many of the elements that can be altered within the `radioButtons()`:
+Below is a key for the elements that can be altered within the `radioButtons()`:

 <p align="center"><img src="../../img/radioButtons_CSS_key.png" width="600"></p>